 - Bargaining about how you’ll still be able to achieve your goals despite procrastinating (e.g., by saying that you’ll still be able to finish an assignment if you work all night).

-- Justifying your procrastination (e.g., by telling yourself that spending weeks researching different exercise plans is the best way to start exercising).
+- Justifying your procrastination (e.g., by rationalizing spending weeks researching different exercise plans as the best way to start exercising).

 - Working on other things that are beneficial but not as important as what you should be doing (e.g., by cleaning the house when you should be studying for a test).